benwiz/learn/NOTES.md

 ## Things that confuse me about C

 - Is it normal to use global variables?
-How can I avoid using a global `VERTICES` array?
+What is the correct way to avoid global `VERTICES`, `EDGES`, and `SHAPES` array?
+Should I?
+- I think I understand when to use value and when to use pointer, but not sure.

 ## Notes